 Collaborative Masters Program in Applied Sustainability

-Building on the applied sustainability strategic theme of the Faculty of Engineering and Applied Science, the objective of the MAS program is to expose students to the implementation of sustainable engineering solutions within the context of broader sustainability theory.
+Building on the applied sustainability strategic theme of the Faculty of Engineering and Applied Science, the objective of the Collaborative Masters Program in Applied Sustainability (CMPAS) is to expose students to the implementation of sustainable engineering solutions within the context of broader sustainability theory.

-To do this properly, engineering students must not only advance their technical education, but must gain insights into how public policy impacts on the success of engineering solutions to multidisciplinary sustainability problems.Learn about the CMPAS
+To do this properly, engineering students must not only advance their technical education but must also gain insights into the impact of public policy on the success of engineering solutions to multidisciplinary sustainability problems.Learn about the CMPAS

 Water and Human Health